 Matthew A. Jacober

-He has worked for the Criminal Justice Panel and was a Special Assistant Attorney General for the State of Illinois, assigned to the Illinois Department of Transportation where he prosecuted condemnation matters on behalf of the State of Illinois.
-Matthew is a graduate of the John Marshall Law School.
+Earlier in his career, Matthew served as a Special Assistant Attorney General for the State of Illinois, where he was assigned to the Illinois Department of Transportation and prosecuted condemnation matters on behalf of the State of Illinois.
+He also worked for the Illinois Criminal Justice Panel.

 - St. Louis County, Missouri.
 Proceeded to trial against St. Louis County in a condemnation matter involving numerous acres of property underlying the Spirit of St. Louis Airport.
-Jury verdict returned in excess of $2,000,000.00.
+Jury verdict returned in excess of $2 million.

 - U.S. District Court for the Southern District of Illinois, 7th U.S. Circuit Court of Appeals.
 Representation of financial services corporation in a dispute concerning priority of payment rights under Article 9 of the Uniform Commercial Code and involving conversion of coal mining equipment sale proceeds.
 The case has been reported by the 7th Cir.